Welcome to the

 Members Only Area

 We now have a Members Only Area.
-Make a visit to see the Library Book Lists, Society and print related events and Members' Links.
+Make a visit to see the Library Book Lists, a Diary of Society and print related events, Members' Links, Links to Suppliers and other Society information relevant to Members.
 You will find the log in details in your Membership List.

 The Society now has it's own forum where you can discuss topics and show us photos of your work or other print related items.
 Register now and communicate with other members.
 Anyone may view the topics but only members will be able to register and post.